WL-Amigo/waifu2x-converter-cpp/README.md

   - These are maintained by [nfnty](https://aur.archlinux.org/account/nfnty).
 If you have issues with the AUR packages, please contact him.

 - **Other Linux**
   - Please build from source.
+See [BUILDING.md](BUILDING.md) for help.

 ## Supported platforms